sydnet-help/sydnet/pages/How To Analyse Data/htad_lesson_03.md

 ---
-title: "Lesson 3: Getting a quick feel for your data"
+title: "Lesson 3: Getting a quick feel for your data (Correlation)"
 keywords: how_to_analyse_data
 tags:
 sidebar: mydoc_sidebar